JaySchon/PHY571-Project/README.md

 (7) SLMC_Training_Lib.py: A function file which will be used in the SLMC/RSLMC training process, including making samples, self-optimizing, etc.
 ```

-The four update class will take spins configuration as an input parameter, and return the spins configuration after one update.
+The four update classes will take spins configuration as an input parameter, and return the spins configuration after one update.

 * In the testing folder, one will find some sub-folders which aims to realize one specific calculation task.
 Plotting and production files are strictly separated.
 * In the data folder, calculation results (including plot files and maybe data files) are presented in this folder.